kevinrichey/krbase/README.md

 # klibc

-Modern general purpose software engineering library for C.
+Software engineering library for C.

-- [x] Unit Testing
-- [ ] Assertions
-- [ ] Tracing & Logging
-- [ ] Error handling
-- [ ] Memory debugging
-- [ ] Process configuration
-- [x] Documentation Generation
-- [x] Dynamic arrays
-- [x] Linked lists
-- [ ] Strings
-- [ ] Associative arrays / hash table
-- [ ] Pseudo-random number generation
-- [ ] Noise generation
+"With great power comes great responsibility"

+Embrace the dangerous power of C.  Pre-proc, goto, void * and a little awk

+"I aim to misbehave"

+Break the traditional "rules" of C.

+"Shiny"

+Utilize the latest features of C.

 ## Looking to rename this project

 Turns out, there are a couple of other "klib" projects out there.
-Most noteably, the klibc Linux minimal libc library and another generic C library "klib".
+Most notably, the klibc Linux minimal libc library and another generic C library "klib".
 So I'm planning to rename this repo at some point.
 Not sure what.
-Using my full initials "kwrlib" or "krlib" doesn't exactly roll off the toungue.
+Using my full initials "kwrlib" or "krlib" doesn't exactly roll off the tongue.

-Name ideas

-- KR lib
-- dyno, dino
-- saurus
-- algo
-- grognard, grog
-- diesel
-- blocks
-- blue ridge
-- ridge
+monty (taken)
+scope
+zebra
+ace
+selc ("Cell-see", Software Engineering Library for C) Celsius qube